Oddworld: Abe's Oddysee: Story

 Molluck the Glukkon and his Slig observing the plummeting profits.
 The game makes extensive use of narrative cutscenes, as many staff members had backgrounds in 3D animation and film production.

 While working late one night at RuptureFarms – a large-scale meat-processing plant on Oddworld – Mudokon slave Abe inadvertently overhears the plant's owner Molluck the Glukkon in conversation with his fellow Glukkons.
 Due to the decline in the population of animals that supply meat for the plant's products – one of which, the Meech, has now gone extinct – RuptureFarms is losing money and therefore at risk of going out of business.
 To return to profitability, Molluck proposes making a new product out of the Mudokons.
 Frightened at learning his species will be harvested for meat, Abe decides to escape from the plant, causing him to become a fugitive in the eyes of the Glukkons.
 Managing to overcome the Glukkons' security force of Sligs, Abe escapes the factory and reaches the region known as the Free-Fire Zone.

-Upon looking to the sky, Abe sees a moon with its face in the shape of a Mudokon handprint, but becomes so focused on it that he notices too late the ledge of the cliff he is standing on crumbles from under him and he ends up being knocked unconscious from the resulting fall down the cliff.
+Upon looking to the sky, Abe sees a moon with its face in the shape of a Mudokon handprint, but becomes so focused on it that he notices too late the ledge of the cliff he is standing on crumbles from under him and he ends up smashing his head from the resulting fall down the cliff.
 A shaman of the Mudokons, whom Abe calls Big Face due to the mask he wears, helps him to recover while explaining that only he can save his enslaved brethren from RuptureFarms.
 In order to do this, Big Face states that Abe must undergo spiritual trials in the lands of the Paramites and the Scrabs, and traverse a set of labyrinthine, abandoned temples.
 Upon doing so, the shaman marks Abe's hands with a scar, each representing the two species, granting him the power of the Shrykull, an invincible demigod.

 With this newfound ability, Abe returns to RuptureFarms, rescues his Mudokon brethren, and finds and deactivates the factory's main power generator.
 Molluck soon discovers this and decides to flood the entire factory with poisonous gas.
 Abe races to the boardroom to try to stop the gas, using his powers to destroy the Glukkon executives summoned there under the pretense of an emergency board meeting.
 After Abe deals with the gas, Molluck manages to capture him, and prepares to drop him into a meat grinder.
 If the player failed to rescue at least 50 Mudokons throughout the game, Abe succumbs to his fate; if the player manages to rescue at least 50 Mudokons, the freed slaves summon a magical lightning storm to destroy RuptureFarms, killing the Slig carrying out Abe's execution, and zapping Molluck unconscious, with BigFace rescuing Abe and bringing him home to a hero's welcome.